ryanatkn/gro/src/lib/docs/task.md

 - The `*.task.ts` file name convention signals to Gro that your application contains task modules that conform to some interface.
-  This allows them to be discoverable and puts generic handles on them, enabling various verbs (e.g. "run") and structured metadata (e.g. "summary").
+  This allows them to be discoverable, so running `gro` displays them all without any config, and it puts generic handles on them, enabling various verbs (e.g. "run") and structured metadata (e.g. "summary").
-- Tasks can be imported, inspected, combined, and manipulated in code.
+- Tasks aren't just a script, they can be inspected, composed, and manipulated in code.
   Task modules do not have any side effects when imported, while Node scripts just execute when imported - their primary purpose is to cause side effects.